All Products

 NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) AGE

-Step 2: Create an AlbConfig
+Step 2: Create an ALBConfig

 1. Log on to the ACS console.
-In the left-side navigation pane, click Clusters.
+In the left navigation pane, click Clusters.

-1. Sample Template: Select Custom from the drop-down list.
+1. Sample Template: Select Custom.

-YAML configuration file
+YAML configuration reference

 apiVersion: alibabacloud.com/v1